ssloy/ssloy.github.io/docs/tinyrenderer/textures.md

     U := \alpha_0 U_0 + \alpha_1 U_1 + \alpha_2 U_2.
 $$

-This techique is called UV mapping.
-Traditionally it is used to decide the color of the fragment $P$ by quering the color from some texture at the coordinate $U$:
+This process is called [UV mapping](https://en.wikipedia.org/wiki/UV_mapping).
+Traditionally, it is used to assign fragment colors by sampling an image at $U$:

 ![](textures/uv.jpg)

-Once upon a time we used textures to store color information, but nowadays it is much more general.
-Normal vectors in 3D space have 3 components, right?
-A texture in general has three color channels...
-We can encode vectors as colors!
-It suffices to make a transformation between $[-1, 1]$ and $[0\dots 255]$.
+Originally, textures stored only colors.
+Nowadays, they are used much more generally.
+For example, since a 3D normal vector has three components and a texture has three channels, we can encode normals inside images — a technique known as normal mapping.

+To do this, we remap color channels from  $[0\dots 255]$ into $[-1,1]$ vector components.

 <!-- ![](textures/uv-map.jpg) -->

-## Homework 2: normal mapping
+### Homework 2: normal mapping

 For each model, I have prepared files with `_nm.tga` suffix (ignore `_nm_tangent.tga` files for a moment).
-Interpret these textures as normal maps, and use these normals to add a lot more details to the renders:
+Sample normals from these maps and use them in shading to create highly detailed surfaces:

 ![](textures/normalmap.jpg)

+Note that with this approach, we entirely throw away the vertex normals coming from the `vn ` lines in the .obj.
+Do not worry, they will be useful for tangent space normal mapping.

 !!! bug "Color channel caveat"
-    Recall that `TGAColor` structure encodes the channels in the BGRA order.
+    We need to map RGB channels is mapped to $xyz$ coordinates, but recall that `TGAColor` structure encodes the channels in the BGRA order.

 For reference, [here is my commit](https://github.com/ssloy/tinyrenderer/commit/f68629a190055e702493bcfa7d7f91427b2be722).

-## Homework 3: more textures!
+### Homework 3: more textures!

 I have ignored colors for as long as I could, but this time it would be unreasonable to avoid them.
 You can load colors from the textures with `_diff.tga` suffix.